How to Write an Effective CV for Any Type of Job

 Professional Summary

-I am a dedicated zoologist who hopes to aid preservation efforts by uncovering the factors essential to the health and development of various species.
-I'm looking for a job where I can put my background in wildlife conservation and research to use for the greater good.
+A dedicated zoologist who desires to aid preservation efforts by uncovering the factors essential to the health and development of various species.
+Looking for a job where I can put my background in wildlife conservation and research to use for the greater good.

 Education